zlodes/php-prometheus-client/README.md

-# PHP Prometheus Exporter
+# PHP Prometheus Client

 [![codecov](https://codecov.io/gh/zlodes/php-prometheus-exporter/branch/master/graph/badge.svg?token=ROMQ8VBN0A)](https://codecov.io/gh/zlodes/php-prometheus-exporter)

 ## Why?

-* Until now, there was no working Prometheus Exporter for modern PHP
+* Until now, there was no working Prometheus client for modern PHP
 * Framework-agnostic
 * Almost zero dependencies
+* Won't break your business logic even if something is wrong with Metrics Storage
 * Ready to use with static analysis tools (PHPStan, Psalm)

 This package gives you an ability to collect and export [Prometheus](https://prometheus.io/) metrics from any modern PHP app.